xmatters/pyxmatters/README.md

 ```

 #### pyxmatters/rest/group.py
+For specific method signature detail see the file documented above for specifics.

 Below is an example of interfacing with `xMattersGroup`.
 Below are the methods available:
 * **get_group**: Accepts the group name or group id as well as an optional url filter string i.e. `?embed=supervisors`
 * **get_groups**: Accepts an optional url filter string, i.e. `?offset=0&limit=1000`